The Pizza Steel:

 We always recommend using baking paper, as this reduces cleaning to a minimum and makes the transfer from peel to stell very easy.
 If your steel gets dirty, the high temperature should turn any food residue into coal dust, which can be removed with a hard brush.
 If you use soap and water on your steel, please make sure to let it dry in a warm oven afterward, to ensure that it has completely dried before storing it.
 NEVER USE A DISHWASHER.

+TIP: Once your Pizzasteel is clean and reay to store away, wipe a small amount of olice oil to prevent any corrosion.
 Should any rust appear, just remove it and repeat the oil treatment as described above.

 Please don't hesitate to contact us: firstname.lastname@example.org